Home » Distributed Systems

 This demonstrates that the observed order of events does not necessarily match what an external observer might see as the ordering.
 Thus, for example, Process R receives messages in a different order than they were sent by Process Q. This behavior might seem surprising initially, but is in fact a common occurrence.
 This could be due to queue types, intermediate network components, scheduling delays, etc.

 Thus, he asks the question: what is the correct ordering of events in this system?
 How do we capture this and ensure that the system behaves as we expect?
+Figure 2

 He introduces a nomenclature of describing the “happened before” relationship, establishing an ordering of events within the system.
 He uses the → character to indicate this relationship.
-Thus, if a comes before b he writes “a → b“.
+Thus, if comes before b he writes “a → b“.
 Similarly it is transitive operation: if a → b and b → c then a → c.
 Finally he defines an operation as concurrent if there is no ordering between a and b.
 This applies to operations within a single process as well as between processes.
 He notes in this discussion that sending a message must have happened before receiving a message.

 While this might sound simple, it helps us begin to reason about these events, since we can pay attention to the events that do have ordering constraints and ignore those that do not.
 In many cases, we won’t care about the order of two operations because the net effect is the same, regardless of the order.
 What we do want to do, however, is ensure that we understand ordering for those operations where it does matter.